fma3b/Barcode_Seq_Analysis/README.md

 # Barcode_seq-Analysis

-# Post-sequencing functional analysis of synthetic UPTAG DNA barcodes of S. cerevisiae heterozygous and homozygous mutants.
+# Post-sequencing functional analysis of synthetic UPTAG DNA barcodes of Saccharomyces cerevisiae heterozygous and homozygous mutants.

 #Experimental design: For heterozygous deletion pool that represents Essential genes, there are 4 replicates of E_SH1009 (Treatment), 4 replicates of E_MMS (Positive control), 4 replicates of E_DMSO (Negative control).
 For homozygous deletion pool that represents Non-essential genes, there are 4 replicates of NON_SH1009 (Treatment), 4 replicates of NON_MMS (Positive control), 4 replicates of NON_DMSO (Negative control).